On Copper PCB, Several possible problems can occur with a PCB, but you can say there are just four common causes that lead to PCB failure：

 Copper has a coefficient of Thermal Expansion (CTE) of about 17ppm/°C, which is the amount of expansion and contraction that the material undergoes when the electronic device commences work.

-4. Substrate: the substrate in the underlying layer, board substrates are usually dielectric composite materials, mostly made up of a combination of epoxy resin and reinforcement (glass fibers, sometimes woven or nonwoven and even paper has been used).
+The substrate in the underlying layer, board substrates are usually dielectric composite materials, mostly made up of a combination of epoxy resin and reinforcement (glass fibers, sometimes woven or nonwoven and even paper has been used).

 With the resin, filler like ceramic is known to be used.
 The most common type of substrate is the FR -4 (where the FR stands for Flame retardant), the reason you can say the FR -4 copper is the best, is because of the great conductivity feature that makes it stand out even among the fiberglass substrate.